PixelsCamp/talks/model-based-testing-for-the-win_Daniel_Araujo.md

 In this 30 minutes talk, I am going to present an approach to black box testing, in terms of a generic methodology (model based, platform-agnostic) that can be adopted in (almost) any project.
 I will show you how this methodology can beat the rest of the commonly used approaches, by presenting a set of real world scenarios and addressing the common pitfalls.

-Further from a conceptual overview this 30 minute talk will include real examples (including UI testing examples and model-based security of non-functional requirements).
+Further from a conceptual overview this 30 minute talk will include real examples (including UI testing examples and model-based testing of non-functional requirements).

 Speaker Bio